 Honister isn’t just home to England’s last working slate mine – it’s also a thrill seekers paradise, with the first via ferrata route in the country.
 Following several years of planning and preparation, Honister is adding a zip wire to the site; this 1km-long course will follow an old mining route to guarantee an exhilarating and unique experience.Feel the rush

-Explore the home city of Aardman Animations with this brand-new augmented reality game starring British icons Wallace and Gromit.
-The Big Fix-Up will take players on a journey across Bristol, using their phones to discover landmarks, interact with a variety of much-loved characters and complete their quirky challenges.
+Explore the home city of Aardman Animations with this brand-new mixed reality experience starring British icons Wallace and Gromit.
+The Big Fix Up will take players on a journey across Bristol, using their phones to discover landmarks, interact with a variety of much-loved characters and complete their quirky challenges.
 Featuring new storylines, scripts and animations from the Aardman team, this is set to be the duo’s biggest adventure yet… and you’re part of it!Adventure awaits!

 VisitEngland would like to invite you to take part in a short survey about our website.